US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 The U.S. military has for weeks amassed forces in the region, even as U.S. and Iranian envoys held talks in Switzerland and Oman aimed at finding a diplomatic solution.

-“Active and serious negotiations have yet again been undermined,” Oman’s Foreign Minister Badr al-Busaidi said in a post on X. Al-Busaidi, a key mediator in the nuclear talks, traveled to Washington on Friday to meet with Vice President JD Vance.
+“Active and serious negotiations have yet again been undermined,” Oman’s Foreign Minister Badr al-Busaidi said on X. Al-Busaidi, a key mediator in the talks, traveled to Washington on Friday to meet with Vice President JD Vance.

 “Neither the interests of the United States nor the cause of global peace are well served by this," al-Busaidi said.
 "And I pray for the innocents who will suffer.
 I urge the United States not to get sucked in further.”

-Israel said the operation has been planned for months between the Israeli and U.S. militaries.
+Israel said the operation has been planned for months with the U.S.

-Trump, in justifying the military action, claimed that Iran has continued to develop its nuclear program and plans to develop missiles to reach the U.S.

-He also acknowledged that there could be American casualties, saying “that often happens in war.”
+Trump, in seeking to justify the military action, claimed Iran has continued to develop its nuclear program despite asserting last year the program had been “obliterated” by an earlier round of strikes.
+He acknowledged Saturday that there could be American casualties, saying “that often happens in war.”

 It was a notable call on Americans to brace themselves from a U.S. leader who swept into office on an “America First” platform and vowed to keep out of “forever wars” that had bogged down his recent predecessors.

-Trump’s statement indicated the U.S. was striking for reasons far beyond the nuclear program, listing grievances stretching back to the beginning of the Islamic Republic following a revolution in 1979 that turned Iran from one of America’s closest allies in the Middle East into a fierce foe.
+Trump’s statement listed grievances beyond the nuclear program, stretching back to the beginning of the Islamic Republic following a revolution in 1979 that turned Iran from an American ally in the Middle East into a fierce foe.

 The U.S. president said he was aiming to “annihilate” the Iranian navy and destroy regional proxies supported by Tehran.

-He also called on the Iranian Revolutionary Guard to lay down its arms, pledging that members would be given immunity, while warning they would face “certain death” if they didn’t.
+He also called on the Iranian Revolutionary Guard to lay down arms, pledging members would be given immunity, while warning they would face “certain death” if they didn’t.

 The Human Rights Activists News Agency says it confirmed more than 7,000 deaths in the crackdown and that it is investigating thousands more.
 The government has acknowledged more than 3,000 killed, though it has undercounted or not reported fatalities from past unrest.